A budget-conscious independent feature length humanitarian film about the distance humans will go for the hope of a better life…

 A harrowing epic about a group of North African migrants trying to flee poverty only to end up abandoned and trapped inside a shipping container in the torrid Libyan desert...

-Conceived from a flash in my mind’s eye while in line at a movie theater, this film has taken me on a year long journey through a research and development phase that ultimately lead to the doorsteps of three humanitarian activists and scholars, who all have my unending gratitude for their contributions to this project.
-Through my conversations and interviews with Professor Khaled Abou El Fadl, the head of Middle Eastern Studies at the UCLA School of Law and Meron Estefanos, an Eritrean Activist whose efforts have been chronicled on NPR’s This American Life, my understanding of the plight of migrants in North African became clear, my heart became soft and my eyes became open…
+Conceived from a flash in my mind’s eye while in line at a movie theater, this film has taken me on a long journey through a research and development phase that ultimately lead to the doorsteps of three humanitarian activists and scholars, who all have my unending gratitude for their contributions to this project.
+Through my conversations and interviews with Professor Khaled Abou El Fadl, the head of Middle Eastern Studies at the UCLA School of Law, Meron Estefanos, an Eritrean Activist whose efforts have been chronicled on NPR’s This American Life and from a final source I cannot mention due to the dangers stemming from the current regime in Libya, my understanding of the plight of migrants in North African became clear, my heart became soft and my eyes became open…

 Heavily influenced by Cary Fukunaga’s Netflix Original film, Beasts Of No Nation, which tells a disturbing tale of child soldiers in the Congo, The Container will be true to the culture in which it portrays by having script guidance from the team of researchers mentioned above.
 Although The Container is a fictional story built around a non-fictional framework, the attention to detail will justify its claim to authenticity.